-In the coming year we will continue to make every effort in the interest of the child, the parents and our organization to make adoptions possible.
+In the coming year we will continue to make every effort in the interest of the child, the parents and our organization to enable and maintain adoptions; in whichever form.
 A good match between child and parent irrevocably remains our main focus!